Index to this Page

 Also, if you have AC equipment but no generator or shore power, a device called an inverter can take the 12 V DC from your batteries and make it into 120 V AC to run your TV or computer.
 However, this will drain your batteries very rapidly so you need a larger battery bank to use an inverter on a regular basis.

-However, for both Gel Cell and AGM batteries it is critical that the charger be voltage regulated and temperature sensing, to get the maximum life out of the battery.
 A critical issue is acceptance rate.
 For Lead Acid batteries the charging rate, that is the amount of amperage the battery can accept, is about one fifth of the Amp Hour rating.
 So if you have a 100 Amp Hour lead acid battery the charge rate for this battery would be about 20 amps.
 But, for Gel Cells and AGMs the charge rate is much higher, meaning you can charge the battery much faster.
 But to do this you need a charger or alternator that puts out much higher amperage than for a lead acid battery.
 But the danger is that if you exceed the charge rate for the AGM or Gel battery the electrolyte will boil, creating bubbles, which are captured in the liquid and never leave.
 Eventually, if the battery is consistently over charged, it will ruin the battery.
-So having a charger design for AGM or Gel batteries is critical to maintain them for their designed life.
+So having a charger designed for AGM or Gel batteries is critical to maintain them for their designed life.
 Follow the battery manufacturer's instructions to the letter when using AGM or Gel batteries.

 Last but far from least: for safety’s sake, on a boat a charger, or converter/charger must be “marine” and ignition protected.
 Look for a UL marine listing or a statement that it meets USCG regulations, or 33 CFR 183.410.
 This means it is ignition protected and will not ignite any gasoline fumes that may be present.